“I’m thinking of moving to Australia from UK, but I am not sure if it is for me”

 29. Australian Foods

 Like every country, Australia has developed its own unique cuisine over the years.

 Move to Australia and you’ll experience a variety of food you never thought existed.
-Make sure to try some barramundi, green chicken curry pie and fantales.
+Make sure to try some barramundi, green chicken curry pie, barbecued snags (aka sausages) and fantales.

 30. Laid Back Attitude